welaughindoors/EmberUDK/README.md

 Console Commands
 ===========

-type command as shown here to see a description of what it does
+type command as shown here to see a description of what it does (for most items)

 - ep_sword_block_distance
 - ep_sword_block_cone